Mount McKay

-Mount McKay is a mafic sill located south of Thunder Bay, Ontario, Canada, on the Indian reserve of the Fort William First Nation.
+Mount McKay (Ojibwe: Anemki Wajiw) is a mafic sill located south of Thunder Bay, Ontario, Canada, on the First Nation Reserve of the Fort William First Nation.

 It is the highest, most northern and best known of the Nor'Wester Mountains.
 It formed during a period of magmatic activity associated with the large Midcontinent Rift System about 1,100 million years ago.

-History

-McKay is traditionally known as the "Thunder Mountain" (Animikii-wajiw in the Ojibwe language and locally written as "Anemki-waucheu").
-The mountain is used by the Ojibwe for sacred ceremonies.
-Only with the construction of the road did non-First Nations people get access to this land.
+Since 1933, there is a road allowing for acces to a plateau on the mountain.